minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

 This manual section covers the installation of the official MySQL Mac OS X PKG only.
-Make sure to read Apple's help information about installing MySQL: Run the `Help View' application, select `Mac OS X Server' help, search for `MySQL', and read the item entitled `Installing MySQL'.
+Make sure to read Apple's help information about installing MySQL: Run the `Help View' application, select `Mac OS X Server' help, do a search for `MySQL,' and read the item entitled `Installing MySQL.'

-For pre-installed versions of MySQL on Mac OS X Server, note especially that you should start `mysqld' with `safe_mysqld' instead of `mysqld_safe' if MySQL is older than version 4.0.
+For preinstalled versions of MySQL on Mac OS X Server, note especially that you should start `mysqld' with `safe_mysqld' instead of `mysqld_safe' if MySQL is older than version 4.0.